springernature/frontend-playbook/css/how-we-write-css.md

 ## Architecture

 The architecture is split into a series of **levels** with each level representing a folder that contains our SASS split out into different files.
-Where applicable content can be organised into sub folders.
+Where applicable, content can be organised into sub-folders.

 We follow some of the principles of ITCSS - this means that the CSS is organised in specificity order and the SASS files should be included in the order denoted by this structure.

 The lower the level number the more generic the styles, the higher the number the more explicit.
 As the levels increase, so does the specificity.
 If a level is not needed, it can be excluded.
-At a project level we may need to add levels into the stack.
+At a product level we may need to add levels into the stack.

 ### Summary

+A summary of the different levels and their purpose:

 #### Settings
 Contains all **global** SASS variables for your project e.g. colors, fonts, media queries.